Here I try to explore the various options for a logically feasible Exodus.

 The reason for this much shorter Egyptian Stay is explained in the Old Testament Chronology article.

 Jochebed herself couldn't have been a lot older than 25 when Moses was born.
-Her older daughter Miriam is old enough to supervise the basket, so she must've been at least ~10.
+Her older daughter Miriam is old enough to supervise the basket, so Miriam must've been at least ~10.
 Women in those days (until relatively recently) had children around 12-15, so we can't suppose Jochebed was much older than 25 when she had Moses.
 Thirty was the average lifespan of peasant women (and men as grave excavations show) anyway, and she was alive to raise Moses until he was given to the Egyptian princess (Ex.
 2:10).

 All of the above gives us 110-120 years.
 Kohath had no children when he came to Egypt.
 He has four sons, of whom only three have children (Ex.
 6:18,20-22; 1 Chron.
 6:16-30).
 These three children have eight sons (Aaron, Moses, and Korah among them).
-We can already see that the average number of surviving males per family was around 3-4 (Aaron and Moses have two sons who live to have children, while Korah has three).
+We can already see that the average number of surviving males per family around 2-4 (Aaron and Moses have two sons who live to have children, while Korah has three).
 Abraham's father, Terah, has three sons.
-So we can multiply the number of Kohathites by 2 (4 children replace 2 parents) every 20 years (6 times - 120 years).
-Even with such generous estimates, we only get about 2,100 Kohathites after 120 years.
+So we can multiply the number of Kohathites by 1.5-2 (3-4 children replacing 2 parents) every 20 years (6 times - 120 years).
+Even with such generous estimates, we only get at most about 2,100 Kohathites after 120 years.
 We have to suppose the other 5 grandsons of Kohath had 4 surviving sons each, and so did each subsequent descendant of theirs to get ~8,000 Kohathites (which is close enough; perhaps the rest were servants or followers of some kind [Ex.
 12:38]?).
 This just doesn't seem very likely to me (for example Aaron's son Eleazar seems to have had only one son - Phinehas).

 The same can be shown for other tribes' descendants.
 For example, in 1 Chronicles 7:14-15 we are told that Zelophehad is a son of Manasseh.
 His daughters pleaded with Moses near the end of the 40 years of Wandering to have some of their father's inheritance as he had no male children (Num.
 27:1-11).
 This means Zelophehad had recently passed away.
 He couldn't have been much older than 40, the average age of the servant class in Egypt.
 Since he's the second son of Manasseh, Manasseh would've been no more than 25-30.
 Joseph is around the same age when he has Manasseh, so again we confirm our alternate hypothesis of a 50-60 year gap between Jacob's Entry and Moses' birth.
 Overall, this suggests that the number of Israelites was originally far fewer in Scripture.

 I won't mention that the lack of stratigraphical and archaeological data speaks against a 2-3 million man Exodus.
 Even if Kadesh Barnea does not indicate millions having ever lived at that time, similar semi-nomad settlements quickly disappear.
 However, every archaeologist can confidently say that the desert cannot support such a large population.
 True, God provided the Israelites with manna for food throughout all 40 years of the Wilderness Wandering.
+But even with that, such a huge population would've left many marks in the environment (digging for example), and contact with the locals would've left something behind (homemade altars?) even if we extend God's providing for the Hebrews' clothes not to tear to such things as pots, house roofs, and soccer balls.

 A joke has it that if the number of Israelites were lined up, the line would stretch over 100 miles!
 The math is quite true on this one: if we give about 3 feet of legroom, estimate that around 25% would've been too young to walk so would be carried, we have 1.8 million Israelites stretching to 5.4 million feet (1000 miles)!
 Even if we made the line 10 rows deep, this is still 100 miles.
 Add to this cattle and whatever equipment they would've carried such as tents, and the Pharaoh would've not only caught up with them at the Red Sea - he would've been stuck in traffic with the Hebrews!